Skip to content

 #7 Greater flexibility

-Traditional ML models are typically customized for each use case because there's no standard ML architecture that performs equally well in all situations.
+Traditional ML models are typically customised for each use case because there's no standard ML architecture that performs equally well in all situations.
 For example, most ML algorithms can work with either structured or unstructured data but can't combine the two.

 In contrast, semantic AI can consolidate and extract meaning from all types of data, whatever the format or structure.
-Because of that flexibility, semantic AI implementations don't have to be customized for each use case, which translates directly into lower costs.
+Because of that flexibility, semantic AI implementations don't have to be customised for each use case, which translates directly into lower costs.

 #8 Decreased data requirements